 The company has experienced continuous growth under his management.
 In 1980, the company relocated its headquarters to Göppingen.
 Since then the production site and offices have experienced a continual expansion.
 In 2003, Mink established its own major plastic injection moulding facility.
 In 2005 the new Plant III was opened - an ultra modern centre for development and production, which doubled in size during 2006.
-Another highlight was the completion of the brand new factory in 2008 for panel brushes with a production area of 2,800 square metres.
-Mink Brushes has 300 employees, 12% of which are apprentices, and is the world’s largest manufacturer of technical brushes and a market leader in bristle tuft technology.
+Another highlight is the construction of the new two-storey plant with a production area of 5,500 square meters.
+Mink Brushes has 400 employees, 10% of which are apprentices, and is the world’s largest manufacturer of technical brushes and a market leader in bristle tuft technology.

 What qualities make technical brushes such an attractive and versatile tool?
 The bristles are highly flexible and adaptable as well as temperature resistant.
 Brushes can be used to remove static, protect sensitive surfaces, reduce noise or for filtering and even spreading glue and liquids.
 Other application areas for Mink brushes include cleaning, stretching, dusting, detangling, coating, conveying, cushioning, de-burring, guiding and sealing or even as a design feature.
 A variety of bristle heights and materials are available to suit different applications.
 The range of materials includes nylon bristles as well as goat hair and ostrich feathers or wire for de-burring brushes.
 Tampico fibres, made from Mexican agaves, are used for higher temperature applications.